Adriacom I Business Services & Immigration

 7. Apply for a temporary residence permit

-8. Set up your bank account(s)
+8. Open your business bank account(s)

 9. Register with Montenegro’s health and social security system

-10. Consider hiring Adriacom to professionally guide you through the entire registration process
+10. Consider hiring adriacom to professionally guide you through the entire registration process

 Scroll to top